gracelang/language/website/GraceModules/io.md

         // returns the whole contents of the underlying file.
         // ignores the position of the read-write pointer, and does not change it. size -> Number
-        // returns the total number of bytes in this stream.
+        // returns the total number of characters in this stream.
-        // This is the size of the string returned by read, not the number of bytes remaining. getline -> String
+        // This is the size of the string returned by read, not the number of characters remaining. hasNext -> Boolean
+        // returns true if next will return a character,
+        // and false if it will raise an exception. next -> String
+        // returns the next character from the file.
+        // Raises IteratorExhausted if there are are no more characters to be read. nextLine -> String
         // returns the next line in the file, up to and including the next
         // newline.
 If the end of the input is reached before a newline is
         // found, the result will not have a final newline.
-If eof is true,
-        // returns the empty string.
-    write (s:String) -> Done
+        // Raises IteratorExhausted if there are no more lines to be read. write (s:String) -> Done
-        // writes s to the file at the current position of the read-write pointer. close -> Done
+        // writes s to the file at the current position of the read-write
+        // pointer.
+Writes will not appear on the file until the FileStream is
+        // closed.
+As a special case, writes to the output window in the
+        // Grace editor will also appear after a newline has been written. close -> Done
-        // closes the file.
+        // closes the stream.
+Output is pushed to its destination, and further
+        // writes will raise an exception.
     seek (n: Number) -> FileStream
         // moves the read position to n seekForward (n:Number) -> FileStream